SnowConvert AI - BigQuery - Built-in functions

 JSON_EXTRACT_PATH_TEXT

-Notes: SnowConvert automatically translates BigQuery JSON paths to their Snowflake equivalents.
+Notes: SnowConvert AI automatically translates BigQuery JSON paths to their Snowflake equivalents.

 LAX_INT64 (https://cloud.google.com/bigquery/docs/reference/standard-sql/json_functions#lax_int64)